GRAPHIC-Take Five: Bond yield rise might be the real thing

 It was last year's real yield plunge which sent cash flooding into stocks; while expensive, they looked like a good deal compared with real yields of minus 1%.

 But big-time government spending plans and prospects of economic reopening have lifted real 30-year Treasury yields to eight-month highs, just 11 basis points shy of 0%.
-Ten-year real yields are at five-week peaks.
+Ten-year real yields are at their highest since November.

 There's little consensus on when yields will become a problem for equities.
 But some assets are already seeing an impact -- gold for instance struggles to compete with income-bearing investments when yields rise and is down 6% this year.